 Medicare program.
 To learn more about Humana, you can visit their

-Medicare is the government program started in 1965 by President Johnson to provide health care for seniors citizens (over 65) and people receiving disability benefits.
+Medicare is a governmental program started in 1965 by President Johnson to provide health care for seniors citizens (over 65) and people receiving disability benefits.

-Medicare does not directly implement these last two programs (Medicare Part C and Medicare Part D) and instead contracts with private firms or insurance carriers for the purposes of implementation.
+Medicare does not directly implement these last two programs (Medicare Part C and Medicare Part D) and instead contracts with private firms or insurance carriers (such as Humana) for the purposes of implementation.